 In many ways, pregnancy massage is similar to regular massage in that it aims to relax tense muscles, ease aches and pains, improve your circulation and mobility, while also helping you to feel good.

 However, the treatment is also tailored to your needs as a pregnant woman.
 I use a comfortable massage couch, fixed at a lower height than usual so that it is easy for you to get on and off.
-I’ll help you lie on your side with your head resting on a pillow and will use pillows to support you and your bump and make you as comfortable as possible.
+I’ll help you lie on your side and will use pillows to support you to make you as comfortable as possible.
 I’ll then cover you with towels and only expose the parts of your body that are being massaged.

-During your consultation, we’ll discuss what you hope to get out of your Each treatment may, therefore, be different from the next, but in general, I start by massaging one side of your back, your arm and leg, and with some very gentle stroking of your bump if you’re happy with that.
-I’ll then help you sit up and lie back down at the other end of the couch and massage the other side of your body.massage and any particular problems you may be experiencing.
+During your consultation, we’ll discuss what you hope to get out of your massage and any particular problems you may be experiencing.
+Each treatment may, therefore, be different from the next.
+Generally, I start by massaging one side of your back, your arm and leg.
+I’ll then help you sit up and lie back down at the other end of the couch and massage the other side of your body.

 I’ve been trained to address specific pregnancy-related issues and so if your ankles are puffy, I’ll ensure that your treatment incorporates lymph-drainage techniques to reduce water retention.
 Or, if you are particularly bothered by lower back pain, I’ll make sure I spend time working in this area too.